 Some electromagnetic metamaterials, such as photonic metamaterials, interacts with light and have a negative refractive index.
 Negative refraction is when light refracts or bends outward on the material.
 It is one of the main differences that they have with materials such as glass lenses, that has a positive refractive index.
 The electric and magnetic field of these electromagnetic materials are the opposite of the behaviour of optical devices materials.

 Metamaterials are also known be linked to some experiments to create invisibility cloaks, thanks to this negative refractive index.
 Indeed, a cloaking device has been made in 2006.
 It was partially working, but it proves that these artificial materials are allowing to do science experiments that were typically impossible with natural materials.

 Applications of metamaterials

 Due to metamaterials mechanisms’ newly designed properties, they have the ability of influencing electromagnetic waves by blocking, absorbing or bending waves, to cause impact that goes beyond what is possible with conventional materials.
 This allows constructing applications which would never have been feasible with conventional materials.
 Nor many fields of engineerings will remain unaffected by the introduction of metamaterial mechanisms.
-Some of the fields which have already embraced them are optical filters, medical devices, remote aerospace applications, sensor detection, seismic metamaterials and much more.
+Some of the fields which have already embraced them are optical filters, medical devices, electrical engineering, remote aerospace applications, sensor detection, seismic metamaterials and much more.
 Just to give an example, metamaterials allow for creating superlenses which permit imaging below the diffraction limit that is the minimum resolution that can be achieved by conventional glass lenses.
 In this blog post, we will see applications of mechanisms of metamaterial objects that perform a mechanical function, such as macroscopic movement.

 How metamaterials work?